lemonce/lemonce.net/source/_posts/Lemonce-Editor-v1-2-2-beta.md

 ## Updates for version 2.0.4
 ---
 **Bug Fix**
-- Fixed issues that sometimes the built-in developer tools in the webview couldn't be opened.
+- Fixed the issue that sometimes the built-in developer tools in the webview couldn't be opened.
-- Fixed issues that "dblclick" don't execute the double-click action.
+- Fixed the issue that "dblclick" don't execute the double-click action.
-- Fixed issues that when the parameter and argument has the same name,the variables confused.
+- Fixed the issue that when the parameter and argument has the same name,the variables confused.
+- Fixed the issue that sometimes the case can't be stop running.
 - Fixed issues that a kind of expressions allowed before("4=3").
-- Fixed issues that sometimes the running cases can't be stop.

 **Optimized**
 - Optimized the calculation of the highlight displacement,all of the parent-node traversals calculated.